-It is helpful to break jobs up into smaller parts, such as ironing a couple of items of clothing at a time, and to take rests regularly.
-You can also try sitting down while preparing food or sorting laundry.
-For the first one to two weeks, you should restrict lifting to light loads such as a one litre bottle of water, kettles or small saucepans.
-You should not lift heavy objects such as full shopping bags or children, or do any strenuous housework such as vacuuming until three to four weeks after your operation as this may affect how you heal internally.
-Try getting down to your children rather than lifting them up to you.
+It is helpful to break activities up into smaller parts and to take rests regularly.
+You can also try sitting down while undertaking some activities.
+For the first one to two weeks, you should restrict lifting to light loads such as a one litre bottle of water.
+You should not lift heavy objects, including children, or do any strenuous activities until three to four weeks after your operation as this may affect how you heal internally.
+Try getting down to children rather than lifting them up to you.